 Name Туре Description

 chaincode_execute_timeouts counter The number of chaincode executions (Init or Invoke) that have timed

 chaincode_launch_duration histogram The time to launch a

-e chaincode.
+chaincode.

 chaincode_launch_failures counter The number of chaincode launches that have failed.

 chaincode_launch_timeouts counter The number of chaincode launches that have timed out.

-chaincode_shim_request_duration histogram The time to com-
+chaincode_shim_request_duration histogram The time to comonameous_smm_request_uurun listogram plete chaincode

-plete chaincode

 shim requests.

+1

 chaincode_shim_requests_completed counter The number of

 chaincode shim

 requests completed.

 chaincode_shim_requests_received counter The number of

 chaincode shim

 requests received.

 couchdb_processing_time histogram Time taken in sec-

 onds for the func-

 tion to complete re-

 quest to CouchDB

 deliver_blocks_sent counter The number of

 blocks sent by the

 deliver service.

+deliver_requests_completed counter The number of

+deliver requests

+that have been

+completed.

+deliver_requests_received counter The number of de-

+liver requests that

+have been received.

+deliver_streams_closed counter The number of GRPC streams that have been closed for the deliver se

+deliver_streams_opened counter The number of GRPC streams that have been opened for the deliver s

+dockercontroller_chaincode_container_build_dur at lois togram The time to build a

+chaincode image in

+seconds.

+endorser_chaincode_instantiation_failures counter The number of

+chaincode instan-

+tiations or upgrade

+that have failed.

+endorser_duplicate_transaction_failures counter The number of

+failed proposals

+due to duplicate

+transaction ID.

+endorser_endorsement_failures counter The number of

+failed endorse-

+1 107 ments.

+endorser_proposal_acl_failures counter The number of

+proposals that failed

+1.1.4.
+ACL checks.

+endorser_proposal_duration histogram The time to com-

+plete a proposal.